Bryan and Laura's Adoption Story: Joy Mixed With Pain

 December 21, 2016

 I'm excited to introduce you to this beautiful lady with a huge heart!
-I met Audra three years ago to talk about life and Christian Adoption Consultants.
+I met Audra three years ago to talk about life and adoption.
 At that time she and her husband had one little girl and were praying for God to add to their family.
 It was such a privilege to watch God shape their faith and lives in their first adoption story.
 Now, three years later, their family has:

 a 7 year old